jagprog5/dev-guide/README.md

    object is dangerous
  - don't forget that move ctors should always be noexcept!

-There's so much nonsense and niche rules.
+There's so many pitfalls!
 Compare the above mental load with how Rust handles erroneous conditions:

 ```rust